ratwolfzero/hopalong_python/README.md

 ## Features

-This program comes in three versions:
+This program comes in two versions:

 Basic hopalong
 Version: Calculates and displays the Hopalong attractor.